Jonathanjordan21/test_final_project_promag/README.md

 ```

 <br>
-Add several logs in the python file using logger.py
+Add several logs in the python file using logger
 ```python
 from src.logger import logging

 logging.info("{custom info}")
 ```

-For Errors / Exceptions, use CustomException class in exception.py
+For Errors / Exceptions, use CustomException class in exception
 ```python
 from src.exception import CustomException